 Bounce Back Loans

-The closing date for applications for the Bounce Back Loans scheme has recently been extended to 31 March 2021.
+The closing date for applications for the Bounce Back Loans scheme is 31 March 2021.
 The Chancellor has also announced that businesses who have received a loan that is less than 25% of their annual turnover can ‘top-up’ their existing loan.

 This scheme supports SMEs to borrow between £2,000 and £50,000.
 The UK Government guarantees 100% of the loan and there are no fees or interest to pay for the first 12 months.
 UK businesses negatively affected by coronavirus will be able to apply for the scheme, providing their business was not in difficulty on 31 December 2019.
 However, businesses who have received a loan through the Coronavirus Business Interruption Loan Scheme cannot apply, although if they have received a loan of below £50,000 under this scheme they will be able to transfer it into the Bounce Back Loans scheme by arranging this with their lender.